furkanunsal42/FFFT/README.md

 # FFFT
-Fast Fucking Fourier Transform on the GPU, implements mixed-radix-fft with radix sizes: 2, 3, 5.
+Fast & Furious Fourier Transform on the GPU, implements 1D/2D/3D mixed-radix-fft with dynamic-sized radixes. includes zero-padding and windowing utilities.
 Built with GraphicsCortex